-The food is a good ol' mutt, a mashup of Latin flavors, Mexican influence, and Mediterranean style.
+The food is a good ol’ mutt, a mashup of Latin flavors, Mexican influence, and Mediterranean style.
 Like The Black Ant, the creativity of each plate is impressive.
-They're all highly stylized and super funky looking, but also pretty damn delicious too.
-The aforementioned octopus is the standout, and the Denver Cut Steak is one of the better non-steakhouse steaks we've had in a minute.
+They’re all highly stylized and super funky looking, but also pretty damn delicious, too.
+The aforementioned octopus is the standout, and the Denver Cut Steak is one of the better non-steakhouse steaks we’ve had.
 Not all the food is as memorable, but in general, it gets the job done and then some.

 Gardënia’s location makes it somewhat of a hidden gem, and a cool West Village restaurant you can actually get into last minute when everything else is booked.
 It’s not huge, but there’s enough room to accommodate a nice sized group, and this should 100% be on the radar for your next Girls’ Night Out.
 It’s also a great option for Day Drinking during their daily 4-7pm happy hour, with wallet-friendly cocktail prices and a nice menu of bar snacks available.
 We may not be as taken with Gardënia as we are with The Black Ant, but this team is on a roll, and we like what they’ve got cooking.

 PSA: Gardënia is best experienced while drinking one of their fruity, spicy, agave-filled cocktails.
 Hopefully you’re not pregnant or on a cleanse.
 They make a mean cucumber margarita.

 A small bowl of raw yellowtail drizzled with oil and decorated with vegetables.
 An excellent way to kick off your meal.

 I can’t believe I’m actually writing this, but THESE CARROTS (with maple glaze and walnuts) WERE INSANE.
 We needed a refill.
 It’s all about that moist glaze.